arangodb/spring-data/README.md

 }

 A.
-If one adds to example 2. an eager retrieval of a simple List of instances of some class F of size 4, an additional estimated waste of space of 3.69*4=15 times is involved in upstream Spring Data ArangoDB:
+If one adds to example 2. an eager retrieval of a simple List of instances of some class F of size 5, the cumulative effect would be even more noticeable:

 @Document
 class D {